sairam0619/zennode/README.md

 You can run the program multiple times with different input values to see how the discounts and fees change based on the provided rules.

-#for python file
+# for python file
 Ensure you have Python installed on your machine.
 # Steps
 Download the Code

-Download the Python code provided in the previous responses and save it with a .py extension (e.g., shopping_cart.py).
+Download the Python code provided in the previous responses and save it with a .py extension (e.g., cart.py).
 Open Terminal or Command Prompt

 Open a terminal or command prompt on your computer.